| Title: | Bindings for ArcGIS |

 tolerances of output values, and parallel processing, among other attributes.

-Commonly used environment settings include workspace
+Commonly used environment settings include workspace, which controls

 the default location for geoprocessing tool inputs and outputs.
 See the